Coalition of Immokalee Workers: Campaign for Fair Food

-Fast food
+Winning a partnership with buyers

-The CIW launched a boycott of Taco Bell in 2001, holding the company accountable for the wages and working conditions of farmworkers in its tomato supply chain.
-The CIW argued that when major buyers such as Taco Bell leverage their volume purchasing power to demand discounts from their suppliers, they create strong downward pressure on wages and working conditions in these suppliers' operations.
+In 2001, the CIW declared a national boycott of Taco Bell, marking the launch of the Campaign for Fair Food.
+The Campaign's key slogan—"Taco Bell makes farmworkers poor"—captured the essence of the CIW's thinking: when major buyers such as Taco Bell leverage their volume purchasing power to demand discounts from their suppliers, they create strong downward pressure on wages and working conditions in these suppliers' operations.

 A 2004 study by Oxfam America confirmed this trend: "Squeezed by the buyers of their produce, growers pass on the costs and risks imposed on them to those on the lowest rung of the supply chain: the farmworkers they employ."

 During the Taco Bell Boycott, the CIW worked closely with religious and community groups and a student network, the Student/Farmworker Alliance, to pressure Taco Bell from different angles.
+The idea was that collaboration was built on a shared self-interest for desired change.
+For Immokalee farmworkers, that change was higher wages and improved working conditions.
+For their allies, the change was ethical consumption.
+From this foundation, a national consumer-network enlisting students, faith organizations, food and environmental justice advocates, and socially responsible investors formed to hold retail food industry brands accountable for human rights abuses in their produce supply chains.

 On March 8, 2005, Yum!
 Brands, Inc., parent company of Taco Bell, agreed to all of the CIW's demands, including: